miljonka/miniproject/README.md

 UNINSTALL:

-If you want to uninstall firefox, uBlock and Discord:
+If you want to uninstall firefox, uBlock, Discord and flameshot:
 ```
 $ sudo apt-get autoremove --purge -y firefox-esr webext-ublock-origin-firefox discord flameshot
 ```